kdevcse/interstategamers/README.md

 # The Interstate Gamers Website
 This repo contains the underlying code for The Interstate Gamers Podcast website.
 The site was originally coded in pure HTML, CSS, & JavaScript, but has recently been upgraded to utilize TypeScript.
-While the site has already been released to the public, it is still a work in progress (WIP) and is constantly maintained/updated by Kevin.
+While the site has already been released to the public, it is still a work in progress (WIP).

 #### Build Status:
 [![Netlify Status](https://api.netlify.com/api/v1/badges/f6b95e64-cfc4-4310-98ec-8c480461f0ff/deploy-status)](https://app.netlify.com/sites/interstategamers/deploys)